datolya/datolya.github.io/_site/README.md

 # datolya.github.io
-Thoughts and insights on Analytics & BI.
-Tips and tricks for Data Engineering.
+Tips and tricks for Data Engineering & Analytics

 Edited by Sebestyen